savob/savobajic.ca/content/projects/personal/buschecker.md

 ## Takeaways

 It was really cool to see how fast not only I began to use it and enjoy the ease it brought, but also see my roommates do the same.
 Unfortunately it didn't see much use once completed since we were leaving the house significantly less often once COVID hit.

 After posting it on social media I had several friends ask for their own, so it made me wonder how I could go about adapting it into a more commercial project.
 So I decided to try it with a revised design.

-# Detail
+# Detailed Report

 Around my apartment there are several bus stops my roommates and I use, and I wanted to see if there was some way I could set up a system to easily check for buses before heading out like we can when using our